- Interest in the library

 ESOL Conversation Group Leader

-Lead conversation groups for adults learning to speak English (18+ only)
+Lead conversational groups for adults learning to speak English.
+Must be 18 years or older.

-Monitoring students during exams being given in the library.
-(18+ only)
+Monitor students during exams being given in the library.
+Must be 18 years or older.

-Read aloud to groups of children, parents and caregivers in children's room (18+ only)
+Read aloud to groups of children, parents, and caregivers in children's room.
+Must be 18 years or older.

 Library Program's Volunteer

 If you're a volunteer, you can help librarians with youth programs.
-(12-18 only).
+Must be 12-18 years old.

 Mount Vernon Public Library